-When I went to cancel one of my American Express credit cards last week, the phone rep took a second to make sure that I still had a card that earned Membership Rewards.
+When I canceled one of my American Express credit cards last week, the phone rep took a second to make sure that I still had a card that earned Membership Rewards.
 Because if I was canceling my last Membership Rewards card, I might lose all of my points.

-It made me think about all of the people who might be looking to decrease their annual fee expenses and what would be the best card from each bank to keep points active.
+It made me think about all of the people looking to decrease their annual fee expenses and the best card from each bank to keep points active.

 Of course, the answer is one where Your Mileage May Vary, so I’ll show the choices from each of the three big banks and let you decide which one is the best for you.

 My conversation with an American Express phone representative was the inspiration for this post.
-She made sure I had a card that still earned Membership Rewards before letting me cancel my AMEX Business Gold Card.
+She made sure I had a card that still earned Membership Rewards before canceling my AMEX Business Gold Card.

 I still have a Business Green Rewards Card.
 It’s not the best card because it has a $95 annual fee and unattractive bonus points earning categories but it does earn Membership Rewards and lets me add additional cardholders for free.

-If you’re wanting to cancel your high-fee American Express card and keep your Membership Rewards points, there’s only one card you need.
+If you want to cancel your high-fee American Express card and keep your Membership Rewards points, there’s only one card you need.